-Pali Ke Kua Beach, also called Hideaways, requires a short bt steep 15 minute hike down to the ocean.
-The trail to the beach is quite steep in part and begins just outside the gate house to the St. Regis Hotel in Princeville at the end of Ka Haku Road.
+Pali Ke Kua Beach, also called Hideaways, requires a short but steep 15-minute hike down to the ocean.
+The trail to the beach is quite steep in part and begins just outside the gatehouse to the St. Regis Hotel in Princeville at the end of Ka Haku Road.
 If you are not comfortable traversing steep and slippery terrain, the beach access, although short, may be quite challenging for you.

-In addition to a very impressive hotel lobby with a fine cocktail bar, numerous galleries and shops, the St Regis boasts a 5 star restaurant, amazing views of Hanalei Bay, and the ruins of an old Russian For just outsde the hotel lobby.
-If you want to access the beach at the St Regis Hotel, there is a public beach access around to the left side of the hotel with multiple steps of stairs leading down to the beach on the east end of Hanalei Bay, but the beach at Hideaways is much nicer than the one at the St Regis.
+In addition to a very impressive hotel lobby with a fine cocktail bar, numerous galleries, and shops, the St Regis boasts a 5-star restaurant, amazing views of Hanalei Bay, and the ruins of an old Russian For just outside the hotel lobby.
+If you want to access the beach at the St Regis Hotel, there is public beach access around to the left side of the hotel with multiple steps of stairs leading down to the beach on the east end of Hanalei Bay, but the beach at Hideaways is much nicer than the one at the St Regis.

 Directly past the clearing is an old stairway with rusty metal railings leading down toward the beach.
 Be especially mindful of the places where the metal has completely rusted away, leaving jagged exposed metal.
-Also watch out for places where the support posts for the stairs have deteriorated to the point where they have lost their structural integrity.
-At the end of the stairs, the trail continues steeply down hill.
-It is often quite muddy and slippery and beach goers have tied several ropes to the trees here which can be useful to hold onto as you make your descent.
-The trail flattens out about 20 feet above sea level and then cuts along the coast where you walk above most of the beach until you are deposited gently on the white sand sandwhiched between crystal blue ocean and beach almond trees.
+Also, watch out for places where the support posts for the stairs have deteriorated to the point where they have lost their structural integrity.
+At the end of the stairs, the trail continues steeply downhill.
+It is often quite muddy and slippery and beachgoers have tied several ropes to the trees here which can be useful to hold onto as you make your descent.
+The trail flattens out about 20 feet above sea level and then cuts along the coast where you walk above most of the beach until you are deposited gently on the white sand sandwiched between the crystal blue ocean and beach almond trees.

 There is no lifeguard or facilities here, so be mindful of the ocean conditions before entering.
 The swimming here is nice and there are trees to offer shade while lounging as well as some interesting rock formations.
-The trail down gives you a good glimpse of the tropical foliage on the cliff side.
-T
+The trail down gives you a good glimpse of the tropical foliage on the cliffside.

 Another great way to access Hideaways in the summer is to kayak from Hanalei Bay.
-Navigating around the reef can be tricky so signig up for a tour with Kayak Kauai is an excellent way to go.
+Navigating around the reef can be tricky so signing up for a tour with a reputable Kayak company is an excellent way to go.